 Monitor Account Health

 Within your product, there are several actions users can take that correlate with a healthy account (your KPIs).
-To get a pulse on the number of times these events are occurring in your accounts, graph the KPI(s) and add a filter for In Segment ‘My Accounts’.
+To get a pulse on the number of times these events are occurring in your accounts, chart the KPI(s) and add a filter for In Segment ‘My Accounts’.
 You can adjust the date range to fit the time period you want to analyze by selecting a value from the drop-down or choosing a custom date range.

 By taking this one step further, you can see how many users in each account have performed these KPIs.
-First, graph your KPI and add the filter to narrow down your list of users to your clients (which in this case is Completed Purchase.
+First, chart your KPI and add the filter to narrow down your list of users to your clients (which in this case is Completed Purchase.
 Next, filter down to the account you want to see these users for, in this case Neptune’s Accounts.
 Last, add a clause for group by Account Email to get a breakdown of the number of users who have completed the KPIs.
 Note that Account Email should be substituted with the property that defines accounts.